Common Medicare Wellness Visit Questions

 Remember, even if you don’t schedule a Welcome to Medicare visit, you are still eligible and encouraged to schedule an Annual Wellness Visit.

-Both visits are conversations between the patient and provider to discuss health history and any concerns regarding their health, and to review medications and immunizations.
-They are meant to help determine what health issues may become a concern in the future based on family history and risk factors, and work to prevent these issues to stay healthy as long as possible.
+Both visits are conversations between the patient and clinician to discuss health history and any health concerns, and to review medications and immunizations.
+These visits are meant to help determine what health issues may become a concern in the future based on family history and risk factors, and help patients work to prevent issues and stay healthy for as long as possible.

 Use our form to schedule a Medicare Wellness Visit at MetroHealth Today.